ntrtd/archiverse-theia/docs/features/form-editing.md

 1. User selects an element (e.g., `graphdb://User/user123`) in `theia-frontend-explorer` and triggers an action to open the form editor.
 2. Theia activates the `theia-frontend-forms` editor/view for the URI.
 3. The `theia-frontend-forms` client uses the Model Hub client API to request the model for `graphdb://User/user123`.
-4. The Model Hub framework (in Theia backend) routes this request to the `loadModel` method of the `ArchimatePersistenceContribution` (in `packages/theia-backend-extensions/`).
+4. The Model Hub framework (in Theia backend) routes this request to the `loadModel` method of the `ArchiversePersistenceContribution` (in `packages/theia-backend-extensions/`).
-5. The `ArchimatePersistenceContribution` makes an RPC call to the `ArchimateModelService` facade in `apps/server-process`.
+5. The `ArchiversePersistenceContribution` makes an RPC call to the `ArchiverseModelService` facade in `apps/server-process`.
-6. The `ArchimateModelService` uses its injected persistence layer to query the graph database/in-memory store for the data corresponding to `graphdb://User/user123`.
+6. The `ArchiverseModelService` uses its injected persistence layer to query the graph database/in-memory store for the data corresponding to `graphdb://User/user123`.
 7. The persistence layer returns the raw data.
-8. The `ArchimateModelService` transforms the raw data into the serializable `ArchimateModelRoot` format (defined in `archiverse-archie`).
+8. The `ArchiverseModelService` transforms the raw data into the serializable `ArchimateModelRoot` format (defined in `@archiverse/archie`).
-9. The `ArchimateModelService` returns the `ArchimateModelRoot` via RPC to the `ArchimatePersistenceContribution`.
+9. The `ArchiverseModelService` returns the `ArchimateModelRoot` via RPC to the `ArchiversePersistenceContribution`.
-10. The `ArchimatePersistenceContribution` returns the `ArchimateModelRoot` through the Model Hub framework to the `theia-frontend-forms` client.
+10. The `ArchiversePersistenceContribution` returns the `ArchimateModelRoot` through the Model Hub framework to the `theia-frontend-forms` client.
 11. The forms client uses the received `ArchimateModelRoot` data and the element's schema definition to render the appropriate form controls with current values.

 ## Data Flow (Saving a Form)